 Visiting dog parks can be intimidating for your puppy and for you too.
 It doesn’t have to be though.
 By prepping your pup the right way, you can significantly increase the chances that the trip to the park will be memorable for all the right reasons.

 Do you want to further increase the odds of your puppy’s first trip to the dog park turning out well?
 We can help with that!
-Allow us at TAILored Pet Services to help by first calling 425-923-7791 or by heading over to our website.
+Allow TAILored Pet Services to help by calling/texting 425-923-7791.